 When this occurs, you feel emotionally balanced, secure in your thoughts and feelings, and physically well.
 It does not mean that your problems will disappear.
 However, balanced and activated chakras will help you feel more comfortable dealing with life's challenges.

 There are several different hand positions you can adopt during meditation.

-A simple beginner hand position you can start with is called The Dhyana Mudra.
+You can start with a simple beginner hand position called The Dhyana Mudra.
 Essentially, this hand position has your palms facing up in your lap.
 One hand is over the other (right hand over the left), and you can place the tips of your two thumbs together.